DW0RKiN/M4_FORTH/README.md

     include ({./M4/LAST.M4})dnl

-This file creates, among other things, the functions used at the end of the program.
+Among other things, this file lists all used runtime library functions.
 For example, to list a string or a number.
 Multiplication and division functions.
-Saves used strings, or allocates space for used variables.
+Lists the strings used or allocates space for used variables.

+In order to be able to call a program from Basic and return it again without error, the `INIT()` and `STOP` macros must be used.
-Use the `INIT(xxx)` and `STOP` macros so that the program can be called from the Basic ZX spectrum and returned successfully.
-These save the shadow registers and set the value for the return address stack to xxx.
+`INIT(xxx)` stores shadow registers and sets the initial value of the return address stack.

 In order for the compiler not to compile the program from the zero address, it must still contain the ORG value.
 For example, ORG 0x8000.